ahnpj/soc-analyst-portfolio/labs/network-analysis/wireshark/Lab01-wireshark-packet-analysis-and-filtering/Lab01-wireshark-packet-analysis-and-filtering.md

 <h4>(Step 2) Exploring Packet Coloring</h4>

 I explored Wireshark’s default packet colouring system and learned how it helps quickly identify different protocols and spot anomalies at a glance.
-I did so by working with both **temporary** and **permanent** coloring rules going to **View → Coloring Rules** and using the options in the **Wireshark - Coloring Rules Default" modal that appeared, to create or manage them.
+I did so by working with both **temporary** and **permanent** coloring rules going to **View → Coloring Rules** and using the options in the **Wireshark - Coloring Rules Default** modal that appeared, to create or manage them.

 <p align="left">
   <img src="images/wireshark-packet-analysis-and-filtering-03.png?raw=true&v=2"